TD-1A: Operation

-TD-1A operated for twenty six months, conducting two complete sky surveys, and completing approximately half of a third scan, in all mapping 95 percent of the sky.
-By maintaining a constant orientation to the sun, TD-1A was able to scan a thin band of the sky on each orbit, and Earth's movement around the sun enabled it to scan the entire sky over a period of six months.
+TD-1A operated for twenty six months, conducting two complete sky surveys, and completing approximately half of a third scan, in all mapping 95 per cent of the sky.
+By maintaining a constant orientation to the Sun, TD-1A was able to scan a thin band of the sky on each orbit, and Earth's movement around the Sun enabled it to scan the entire sky over a period of six months.

 TD-1A was affected by reliability issues with an onboard tape recorder, used to store experimental data for transmission to Earth, however the fault was intermittent, and still enabled the completion of the spacecraft's mission.
 An encoder problem led to the Spectrometry of Celestial X-rays experiment not being run during the first survey, however this was activated in time for the second survey, and was still completed successfully.

 In May 1974, TD-1A ceased operations when its attitude control system depleted its last remaining propellant, leaving it unable to maintain its orientation.
 It decayed from orbit and reentered the atmosphere on 9 January 1980.